andersonalexsandro/RioTintU-app/README.md

 - Invalid registers or values.
 - Duplicate labels or defines.

-In case of an error, the line and corresponding message will be reported.
+If an error occurs, the line and the corresponding message will be reported.

 ---